-SECTION 4.
+SECTION 5.
 TYPES OF SUMMER INTERNSHIPS

-- A) Twelve (12) Week Summer Internship - 1) Shall dedicate at least twenty (20) hours a week to Associated Students or student-based issues. - 2) Shall hold at least ten (10) scheduled office hours a week. - 3) Shall serve at least eight (8) consecutive weeks. - 4) Shall be required to report back to the Summer Internship Oversight Committee at least twice a week. - 5) Shall meet with the Executive Director and/or the Student Government Advisor regularly. - 6) Shall submit an internship review of all work done throughout the summer, as well as a compensation request not to exceed the amount listed in Article XXIII, Section 5B to the Summer Internship Oversight Committee. - Shall report to the Legislative Council the 1st or 2nd week of school on the Summer Internship. - B) Six (6) Week Summer Internship - 1) Shall dedicate at least fifteen (15) hours a week to Associated Students or student-based issues. - 2) Shall hold at least ten (10) scheduled office hours a week. - 3) Shall serve at least four (4) consecutive weeks. - 4) Shall be required to report back to the Summer Internship Oversight Committee at least twice a week. - 5) Shall meet with the Executive Director and/or the Student Government Advisor regularly. - 6) Shall submit an internship review of all work done throughout the summer, as well as a compensation request not to exceed the amount listed in Article XXIII, Section 5B to the Summer Internship Oversight Committee. - Shall report to the Legislative Council the 1st or 2nd week of school on the Summer Internship. - C) Three (3) Week Summer Stipend - 1) Shall dedicate at least ten (10) hours a week to Associated Students or student-based issues. - 2) Shall hold at least seven (7) scheduled office hours a week. - 3) Shall serve three (3) consecutive weeks. - 4) Shall be required to report back to the Summer Internship Oversight Committee at least twice. - 5) Shall meet with the Executive Director and/or the Student Government Advisor regularly.
+A) Twelve (12) Week Summer Internship

+- 1) Shall dedicate at least fifteen (15) hours a week to Associated Students or student-based issues. - 2) Shall dedicate at most twenty (20) hours a week to Associated Students or student-based issues - 3) Shall be paid for at most 90 hours of work. - 4) Shall hold at least ten (10) scheduled office hours a week. - 5) Shall serve at least eight (8) consecutive weeks. - 6) Shall be required to report back to the Summer Internship Oversight Committee at least twice a week. - 7) Shall meet with the Executive Director and/or the Student Government Advisor regularly. - 8) Shall submit an internship review of all work done throughout the summer, as well as a compensation request not to exceed the amount listed in Article XXIII, Section 5B to the Summer Internship Oversight Committee. - 9) Shall report to the Legislative Council the 1st or 2nd week of school on the Summer Internship.

+B) Six (6) Week Summer Internship

+- 1) Shall dedicate at least ten (10) hours a week to Associated Students or student-based issues. - 2) Shall dedicate at most fifteen (15) hours a week to Associated Students or student-based issues. - 3) Shall be paid for at most 90 hours of work. - 4) Shall hold at least five (5) scheduled office hours a week. - 5) Shall serve at least four (4) consecutive weeks. - 6) Shall be required to report back to the Summer Internship Oversight Committee at least twice a week. - 7) Shall meet with the Executive Director and/or the Student Government Advisor regularly. - 8) Shall submit an internship review of all work done throughout the summer, as well as a compensation request not to exceed the amount listed in Article XXIII, Section 5B to the Summer Internship Oversight Committee. - 9) Shall report to the Legislative Council the 1st or 2nd week of school on the Summer Internship.